 You are now members of a self-policing profession.
 You will be treated as such and will be expected to behave as such.
 Violations of the Honor Code—however trivial they may seem—will not be taken lightly.
 The Honor Code is available on the Law College website under Current Students.
 You should review it before exams begin.

 Remember that it is a violation of the Honor Code to type or write anything after time has been called.
 When time is called, you must stop typing or writing, even if it means you are in the middle of a word or sentence.
 You should budget your time appropriately.
 The time caller will give a one minute warning to let you know that it is time to submit your exam on Exam 4.
-If you have not submitted or saved your exam or you have not properly labeled and numbered your blue books when time is called, you must receive the permission of the person who called time in the room (generally Dean Pearce, Dean Brummond, Dean Everman, or Dean Warren) to do so and you must do so in our presence.
+If you have not submitted or saved your exam or you have not properly labeled and numbered your green books when time is called, you must receive the permission of the person who called time in the room (generally Dean Pearce, Dean Brummond, Dean Everman, or Dean Warren) to do so and you must do so in our presence.

 You may not click, type or write anything unless one of us is standing by you.